ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/data.md

 One of the main functions of the {mod}`~virtual_rainforest.core.data` module is to automatically validate data before it is added to the `Data` instance.
 Validation is applied along a set of **core axes** used in the simulation.
-Each core axis has a set of
-validators: each validator in the set detects a possible data configuration and then runs code to validate data in that configuration.
-The validation process is primarily intended to check that provided data is congruent with the configuration of a particular simulation and to map the data onto a core axis.
+For a given core axis:

-The validators use the dimension names of input data to detect if that data should be validated on a particular axis.
-For example, the `x` and `y` dimension names are used to trigger validation on the `spatial` core axis.
+* The dimension names of a dataset are used to identify if data should be validated on that axis.
+For example, a dataset with `x` and `y` dimensions will be validated on the `spatial` core axis.

+* The axis will have a set of defined validators, which are provided to handles different possible data configurations.
+For example, there is a specific `spatial` validator used to handle a dataset with `x` and `y` dimensions but no coordinate values.

+* When a dataset is checked against a core axis, the validation checks to see that one of those validators applies to the actual configuration of the data, and then runs the specific validation for that configuration.

+The validation process is primarily intended to check that the sizes or coordinates of the dimensions of provided datasets are congruent with the configuration of a particular simulation.
+Validators may also standardise or subset input datasets to map them onto a particular axis configuration.

 For more details on the different core axes and the alternative mappings applied by validators see the [core axis](axes.md) documentation.